gerardbyrne/katacoda-scenarios/html/step1.md

 </html>
 ```

-In completing this scenario we can copy and paste the code included in these instructions **but it is much better to type the code yourself**.
+In completing this scenario we can copy and paste the code included in these instructions **but it is much better to type the code ourselves**.
 It is only by practice, making mistakes and correcting the mistakes that our learning is reinforced.

 ###### Let's create some code